GHOST-Aram/e-commerce-api/README.md

 Either of the above compilation procedures generates a `build` directory within the target application.
 The `build` directory contains plain JavaScript code without any Typescript features.
 The `build` directory will be deployed when the target app is ready for deployment.

+This document has covered how to set up the project on a localhost.
+To learn how the authentication works, visit [the authenticator documentation](./authenticator.md)